Prostate biopsy results: PIN and ASAP

 What is ASAP?

 ASAP stands for atypical small acinar proliferation.
-ASAP isn’t a medical condition but is a term used to describe changes to prostate cells seen under the microscope, when it isn’t clear whether the cells are cancer.
+ASAP isn’t a medical condition but it is a term used to describe changes to prostate cells seen under the microscope, when it isn’t clear whether the cells are cancer.
 For example, there may not be enough changed cells for the doctor to say whether they are cancer.
-If you have ASAP your doctor may recommend more tests so that any further cell changes are found early.
+If you have ASAP, your doctor may recommend more tests so that any further cell changes are found early.

 It's possible to have both ASAP and PIN in your prostate.